Birgunj

 Thriving Economy:

-In order to assist the city’s economic development, the government has been working to upgrade the infrastructure in Birgunj, including the highway connecting the city to Pathlaiya and Kathmandu and enlarging the regional airport.
+To assist the city’s economic development, the government has been working to upgrade the infrastructure in Birgunj, including the highway connecting the city to Pathlaiya and Kathmandu and enlarging the regional airport.

 Political Landscape: